-Story By: Laleh Chini
+Story by: Laleh Chini

-Travelling was a big part of my childhood.
+Traveling was a big part of my childhood.
 We were originally from Shiraz.
 My father loved driving long distances.

-He believed that all Iranians should see every spot in Iran first before travelling anywhere else in the world.
+He believed that all Iranians should see every spot in Iran first before traveling anywhere else in the world.
 Because of this, we’d gather in two or three cars along with our extended family and drive to different parts of the country one month of every summer to see centuries worth of history of Iran.

-Undeniably, Iran is an incredibly beautiful country with many historical sites to see and for us kids, every one of our road trips were the epitome of a dream vacation.
-There was no school or homework, only endless playing and freedom ‘til we dropped.
+Undeniably, Iran is an incredibly beautiful country with many historical sites to see and for us kids, every one of our road trips was the epitome of a dream vacation.
+There were no school or homework, only endless playing and freedom ‘til we dropped.
 I loved adventure and kept my eyes open to record every second of it; maybe I knew one day I would write about those days.

 Shortly after, the sound of a man shouting came from a distance captured everyone’s attention.
 My father said that we might be on somebody’s land and made them mad.
 We then noticed a man running towards us.
 My father got up really fast and wore his shoes so that he could be ready to talk to the young man.
 As he got closer to us, we started to hear that he was yelling, “Get out!
 Get out!”
 My father started apologizing and explaining that he didn’t know he had stopped at a private property.
 The man got close to us and said to my Dad, “Sir, you are sitting on a snake land!”
-In that moment, everybody looked down and saw thousands of snakes covering the land.
+At that moment, everybody looked down and saw thousands of snakes covering the land.
 The snakes were so black and brown, many piled up next to and on top of each other that it looked like land.